eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/2020/Workshops/DemogRaphic Research and Data Analysis/Day 1 - Introduction to Demographic Data Analysis/README.md

 - *Example:* agmy.data <- `"C:/Users/Nigeria/Ekiti State/Federal University Oye/Demo-SocStat/Nigeria [DHS].dta"`

 You can browse the dataset with "View"

 `View(agyw.dataset)`

+## Data Structures

+We know that variables are like buckets, and so far we have seen that bucket filled with a single value.
+Even when number was created, the result of the mathematical operation was a single value.
+Variables can store more than just a single value, they can store a multitude of different data structures.
+These include, but are not limited to, vectors, factors (`factor`), matrices (`matrix`), data frames (`data.frame`) and lists (`list`).

+A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It’s basically a collection of values, mainly

+- numbers (1, 3, 5, 7)

+- characters ("Matthew is a student", "Rebecca is a doctor", "John is a professor")

+- logical values (TRUE, FALSE)

+Note that all values in a vector must be of the same data type.
+If you try to create a vector with more than a single data type, R will try to coerce it into a single data type.

 You can check the structure of your dataset

 `str(agyw.dataset)`